rlue/vim-fold-rspec/README.md

 This plugin provides automatic folding for RSpec files (`*_spec.rb`).

-It depends on strict, consistent, two-space indentation of context and example blocks, and supports Capybara keywords.
+Conforms to RSpec DSL as of v3.6.
+Depends on strict, consistent, two-space indentation of context and example blocks, and supports Capybara keywords.

 Installation
 ------------